ISZ-Hacker-Group/Ice-Station-Z-Save-Editing/README.md

 # How can I save editr my game?

+- You'll need to have the decrypted save file(s).

+- Data0, Data1, Data2, Data3

 # Line 0x00000020

 - 00 - 03 = Health (Value of 0F27 will be 9999%). *64 will be 100%